-The group's HIV research has centred on the safe management of HIV infection in pregnancy.
+The group's HIV research has centered on the safe management of HIV infection in pregnancy.
 The group is a founder partner in PANNA conducting pharmacokinetic studies of antiretroviral therapies in pregnancy http://www.pannastudy.com/network as well as the London HIV Pregnancy Research Group.
 Our primary goal at present is a better understanding of the relationship between HIV infection, treatment and preterm delivery.
 The group is part of the March of Dimes Prematurity Research Center at Imperial College.

 The develop and application of quantitative assays for T. pallidum is the third project in the group's portfolio - a natural extension from the HTLV diagnostics.